To start as soon as possible working full time at our Secretariat. The deadline for applications is 3 January 2022.See job advert

 The Hyperloop concept has the potential to revolutionise transport by using passenger capsules that float almost silently at velocities close to the speed of sound.
 A student-led team founded at the Karlsruhe Institute of Technology has built a novel functional prototype with the aim of making the mobility of the future more sustainable.

 Blue Engineering is an international and innovative workshop-style course provided by TU Berlin which focuses on ecological and social responsibility.
 Founded by a group of students in 2009, today the network spans across 15 universities with 20 members of faculty, over 30 student tutors and around 350 course participants each semester which form a network of over 3,000 alumni.

 Discover the Second Hand Mobility team, finalists of our Competition Best Idea 2021.
 Led by Carlo Schmid from TU Berlin, they have developed a prototype conversion kit to electrify Germany's most produced motorcycle of all time: the iconic Simson.
 The team has founded a spin-off and anticipates launching their prototype conversion kit to the market by the end of 2021.

 Our association has joined forces with 15 other representative organisations of European research & innovation stakeholders to publish an open letter urging the EU institutions to include stakeholders in the co-creation and implementation of the governance of the European Research Area.

-Tomsk Polytechnic University (TPU) will host a conference in Tomsk (Russian Federation) in September 2021 providing (i) a global stage to its (international) networks, and (ii) an opportunity to reach out and engage with universities of S&T from China, Europe and Russia.
+Tomsk Polytechnic University (TPU) will host a conference in Tomsk (Russian Federation) in May 2022 providing (i) a global stage to its (international) networks, and (ii) an opportunity to reach out and engage with universities of S&T from China, Europe and Russia.